 We rely on project grants from trusts and foundations for our humanitarian work, and on donations from the public.
 Please consider making a regular donation to support our work empowering disadvantaged communities to help themselves.

-* Sierra Leone is currently in the grip of a serious Ebola outbreak that has killed many hundreds of people and is devastating communities.
-We are working to support our partners through this crisis and to plan for the time when Ebola is overcome.
+* Sierra Leone is currently recovering from a serious Ebola outbreak that has killed many hundreds of people and has devastated communities.
+We are working to support our partners to pick themselves up and continue their lives.